 Figure 1: Dancer’s Fracture

 A patient who suffers an acute rolling of their ankle can also injure the base of the 5th metatarsal (See Figure 1).
 This will produce immediate pain over the outside aspect of the foot.
 It can be associated with significant swelling.
 Over time, the skin can turn black and blue.
 It will be associated with quite specific local tenderness over the base of the bone, on the outside of the foot (the 5th metatarsal).
 Patients who have suffered a 5th metatarsal base avulsion fracture will give a history of a twisting injury to their ankle and foot (inversion plantarflexion injury), similar to what occurs with an ankle sprain (Figure 2).

 Figure 2: Twisting mechanism causing injury

 When pressing on the outside of the foot, there will be marked tenderness at the base of 5th metatarsal.
 There may be tenderness over a large area of the outside the foot.
 However, the main tenderness will be at the base of the 5th metatarsal.
 Typically, the blood supply and sensation to the foot is normal.
-On exam, it is to determine if the patient can still move their foot to the outside (eversion of the foot).
+On exam, it is determined if the patient can still move their foot to the outside (eversion of the foot).
 This is done by placing the foot in an everted position and asking them to maintain that position against some resistance.
 This assesses for continuity of the tendons that evert the foot.
 Doing this usually creates some discomfort for the patient.
 However, they usually are able to perform the action.

 X-ray of the foot will reveal an avulsion (“pulling off”) fracture of the base of the 5th metatarsal.
 The size of the fractured fragment may vary considerably.
 There will be more gapping at the fracture site, plantarly (on the bottom of the foot) and on the outside of the bone (lateral side), compared to the inside of the bone (medial side – Figure 3).

 Figure 3A: X-ray from the side (Lateral view)